 The approval to enter into a significant transaction by the Company’s Board of Directors and/or shareholders’ meeting as well as all information disclosure must comply with rules and regulations of the Stock Exchange of Thailand and/or the Capital Market Supervisory Board.

 Duties and responsibilities of the Board have been disclosed under the heading “Management Structure” in Form 56-1 and the Company’s annual report.

 The Board approved the establishment of two sub-committees comprising all Independent Directors to assist the Board to screen details in order to achieve operational efficiency.
 Additionally, in order to perform their duties transparently and independently, the Chairman of the Board is neither a Chairman nor a member of both committees as follows:

 5.2.1 Audit and Risk Committee

-The Audit and Risk Committee comprises three independent directors, one of whom has adequate expertise and experience to review the creditability of the financial reports by reviewing the financial reports of some listed companies in the Stock Exchange of Thailand.
-The members and the scope of duties and responsibilities of the Audit and Risk Committee have been disclosed under the heading “Management Structure” in Form 56-1 and in the Company’s Annual Report.
+The Audit, Risk and Corporate Governance Committee comprises three independent directors, one of whom has adequate expertise and experience to review the creditability of the financial reports by reviewing the financial reports of some listed companies in the Stock Exchange of Thailand.
+The members and the scope of duties and responsibilities of the Audit, Risk and Corporate Governance Committee have been disclosed under the heading “Management Structure” in Form 56-1 and in the Company’s Annual Report.

 5.2.2 Nomination and Remuneration Committee